Privacy Policy

 If you comment, some anonymised data (a hash) may be sent to the Gravatar service to see if you are using it.
 If you are, your profile picture will be visible next to your comment after approval and publication.
 The Gravatar service privacy policy is available here: https://automattic.com/privacy/.

-Not really, but I do use Google Analytics to track how many of you wondrous people are visiting my site, which pages you spend most time looking at and where in the world you are.
+I use Google Analytics to track how many of you wondrous people are visiting my site, which pages you spend most time looking at and where in the world you are.

 I’m told this also collects your IP address but I don’t know how they work and almost certainly have a whole acre of paint to watch drying before I have any desire to learn what they can be used for.